 Homemade Fermented Beverages, a Follow-Along Virtual Event (FAVE)

+All ages!
 Learn to make kombucha, ginger beer, cultured whey sodas, and vinegar shrub drinks from scratch with a discussion on flavors that will invigorate your creativity and give you and your family the satisfaction of enjoying beautifully crafted libations that are unique, delicious, and filled with health promoting probiotics.
 Additionally, we'll teach you how to catch your own ginger 'bug' and brew your own raw kombucha and vinegar so you'll be well on your way to beverage self-sustainability!

 This class does not focus on alcoholic beverages and is open to all ages.